Cyberbullying: What is it and how to stop it

 Doing nothing can leave the person feeling that everyone is against them or that nobody cares.
 Your words can make a difference.

-We know that it can be hard to report someone.
-But, it’s never OK to bully anyone.
+We know that it can be hard to report but everyone deserves to feel safe online.

-Reporting a case of cyberbullying is always anonymous on Instagram and Facebook, and no one will ever know you let us know about this behavior.
+Reporting a case of cyberbullying is always anonymous on Instagram and Facebook.

 You can report something you experience yourself, but it’s also just as easy to report for one of your friends using the tools available directly in the app.
 More information on how to report something is included in Instagram’s Help Center and on Facebook’s Help Center.